Skip to content

 Sinensis vs Assamica

 Within those two varieties, there is a lot of genetic diversity.
 You might hear the words variety or cultivar tossed about but what do they really mean?
 You can think of variety as a naturally occurring phenotype or observable trait.
-Cultivar refers to a variety that has been selectively cultivated by man.
+Cultivar refers to a variety that has been selectively cultivated by people.

 Anji Bai Cha – a cultivar known for its pale leaves